kerrieclark831/search/README.md

 	}
 ```

-This is definitely an over-simplification, but developers should strive for maximum coverage.
+I skimped here, but you can't. :) You should strive for maximum coverage.

 ### Wrapping it up